Ty McConnell wrote:

 printer should be seen during the installation routine.
 If it is not,

-install the drivers and then use the Add Printer Wizard.
+and then use the Add Printer Wizard.
 In some instances,

 certain printers need to be installed as Local printers but that is outside